 Want to learn a few Irish dances that anyone can do?
 You’re in the right place: Let’s céilí!

-When I started planning a live Teacher Turboboost event in Cincinnati, I knew I wanted to bring a touch of Ireland to the conference.
-I did a lot of Irish dancing growing up and have always loved to explore the intersection of music and dance in different cultures, so I decided to close with a céilí!
+I did a lot of Irish dancing growing up and have always loved to explore the intersection of music and dance in different cultures.
+So when I set out to plan a teacher turboboost event, I knew I wanted to close with a céilí.

 What is a céilí?
 And how do I even say it?!